 I assist employers with the design and operation of employee benefit plans in the exceedingly complex regulatory environment.
-Leveraging 17 years of experience advising private, public, tax-exempt and employee-owned companies, I provide the depth and prospective in the employee benefits arena that my clients seek.
+Leveraging more than 20 years of experience advising private, public, tax-exempt and employee-owned companies, I provide the depth and prospective in the employee benefits arena that my clients seek.

 I assist employers with the analysis of their workforce and employee benefit offerings, both from the perspective of economic and staffing needs and to ensure compliance with legal mandates.
 My recent experience runs the gamut of compliance, design, implementation, drafting and day-to-day administration of group health and cafeteria plans, flexible spending and health care reimbursement arrangements, as well other welfare benefit programs.
 I guide employers in their efforts to determine the impact of health care reform on their group health care plans, update their plan documentation and ensure compliance with the requirements of ACA, HIPAA, COBRA, mental parity and state laws affecting the design and administration of health and welfare plans.